KISRDevelopment/Full-Stack-Dev/development_tools/stack_configuration_exercise.rst

         cd /etc/nginx/sites-enabled
         sudo ln -s ../sites-available/myproject

+.. warning:: Dont' forget to disable the **default** website in ``/etc/nginx/site-enabled``

 Now restart NGINX::

         sudo service nginx restart

 And that's it!
 You now have Django installed and working with PostgreSQL and your app is web accessible with NGINX serving static content and Gunicorn serving as your app server.

+.. tip:: | If it doesn't work that means you forgot to run gunicorn in the background